What is a Supply Chain Manager?

 Learn what Supply Chain Manager education requirements there are.

 What work experience do I need to become a Supply Chain Manager?

 Where do Supply Chain Managers Work?

-Those interested in being a Supply Chain Manager may also be interested in:
+Those thinking about becoming a Supply Chain Manager might also be interested in the following careers:

 More about our data sources and methodologies.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|